visual-framework/vf-core/tools/vf-component-library/src/site/guidance/accessibility.md

 ### Real humans

-When working with your UX colleagues (or doing your own UX planning and testing) spend time trying to recruit testers and participants who have impalements.
+When working with your UX colleagues (or doing your own UX planning and testing) spend time trying to recruit testers and participants who have impairments.
 Or turn on your screen reader

 ## In conclusion ... <a id="conclusion"></a>